MultiSafepay/docs/content/checkout/previous-release.md

 ## Generate an API token
 Payment Components require a MultiSafepay API token.
 See API reference – [Generate an API token](/reference/generateapitoken/).

-✅ &nbsp; **Tip!** To keep your API key private, request the token from your own server.
+&nbsp; **💡 Tip!** To keep your API key private, request the token from your own server.

 ## Construct the component object